smirarab/pasta/README.md

 read values).
 Options specified in the command line are read last.
 Thus these values "overwrite" any settings from the configuration files.

-*Note*: the use of --auto option can overwrite some of the other options provided by commandline or through configuration files and is not suggested (a legacy option from SATe).
+*Note*: the use of --auto option can overwrite some of the other options provided by commandline or through configuration files.
+The use of this option is generally not suggested (a legacy option from SATe).

 The following is a list of important options used by PASTA.
 Note that by default PASTA picks these parameters